 An ocean glider is an autonomous, unmanned underwater vehicle used for ocean science.
 Since gliders require little or no human assistance while traveling, these little robots are uniquely suited for collecting data in remote locations, safely and at relatively low cost.

 Gliders may be equipped with a wide variety of sensors to monitor temperature, salinity, currents, and other ocean conditions.
 This information creates a more complete picture of what is happening in the ocean, as well as trends scientists might not otherwise be able to detect from satellites or large research ships.

 While there are many glider designs that use different techniques to move through the water, all gliders share the ability to travel far distances over long periods, without servicing.
 Unmanned gliders sample the ocean in places where it is impractical to send people, and at a fraction of the cost, allowing us to collect data even in the middle of a hurricane.
 It is these characteristics along with advancements in sensor technologies that make gliders increasingly important as tools for collecting ocean data.

 The glider illustrated in this animation is the Slocum glider.
 It may look like a torpedo, but it doesn’t have propellors or an internal engine.
-Instead, it uses large moveable fins and a large on-board battery pack to gently change its buoyancy over time.
+Instead, it uses a pump to gently change its buoyancy over time.
 This allows the glider to slowly move up and down through the water.
-And as it does so, the big fins sticking out of the sides of the craft ride the natural movement of ocean currents.
+And as it does so, the big fins sticking out of the sides of the craft create lift to propel it forward.
 It’s similar to how a glider in the air works, except the ocean glider can glide up as easily as it glides down.